teedr/vigilante-pancake/README.md

 ## Installation

+### Clone Repo
+1. clone repository to some location on your machine
+2. `cd` to the cloned repository

 ### Dependencies
 - Automated installation of all dependencies is proving to be reliably unreliable
 - The following prerequisites are a manual installation of [`node-java`](https://github.com/joeferner/node-java) so if already have `node-java` installed or prefer to install it using your own methods, you can skip these steps